WxoGit/WxoGIT/README.md

 <div align="center">

-## Greetings! 👋 I'm Wxo
+# Greetings! 👋 I'm Wxo

-I have been programming for 4 years, primarily working on private projects.
-Additionally, I enjoy modding Terraria, focusing on visual effects and misc
+I'm a developer with 4 years of experience, primarily working on private projects.
+I also enjoy modding **Terraria**, focusing on visual effects and unique boss attack patterns.

+---

-### ⚒️ Languages ⚒️
+### ⚒️ Languages I Use ⚒️

-I am comfortable working with various programming languages, but C# is my go-to.
+I am proficient in various programming languages, but **C#** is my go-to.

 <br/>